NeuralBlitz/NBX-ymovies-v3/docs/ARCHITECTURE.md

 ---

-This architecture provides a solid foundation for a Netflix-quality streaming platform while remaining maintainable and scalable.
+This architecture provides a solid foundation for a Netflix-quality movie recommendation platform while remaining maintainable and scalable.
 Each component is designed to work independently while contributing to the overall user experience.